 Then she notices the rice chest in front of me, and walks closer.
 She starts caressing the edges of the chest with her fingers.

 “Ah, you were looking at this, eh?
 Such a magnificent piece of tradition.”
 Then her hand travels down towards the latch on the chest.
-My hand shoots out to keep it shut.
+My hand shoots out.

 “The uh, decorations on this part are so beautiful! “ Keep calm, and bullshit on.